ajkam/Loan-Default-Risk-Analysis-End-to-End/README.md

 ### Prerequisites
 - Python 3.8 or higher
-- `Flask` for serving the web application
+- `Streamlit` for serving the web application
 - `scikit-learn` for machine learning operations
 - `pandas` and `numpy` for data processing